aws-samples/failure-analysis-assistant/README_en.md

 **Metrics analysis support**

 In response to questions given by users, a function has been added to select metrics that require generative AI and answer questions based on that metric data.
-For an image of the operation of the function, see [Metric Analysis Assist](#metrics-analysis-assist).
+For example of the operation of the function, see [[Optional]Metric Analysis Assist](#optionalmetrics-analysis-assist).
+And this feature is optional.
+If you want to use it, please see [Setting parameters](#setting-parameters) and [[Optional]Configuration of Slack App for Metrics Insight Assist](#optionalconfiguration-of-slack-app-for-metrics-insight-assist)

 ## Branches